-- Add the yogurt, chili powder, cumin, coriander, turmeric, optional asafeotida powder, and fry 3 minutes.
+- Add the yogurt, chili powder, cumin, coriander, ground turmeric, optional asafoetida powder, and fry 3 minutes.

 - Add the tomato and its juices and the lemon juice.
 Cook 2 minutes.
 Add water, salt and stir.

 - Add the potatoes and the winter squash, give a stir, cover tightly and simmer gently 15-20 minutes until tender.
 Check for doneness.
 You want the potatoes to get tender, being careful not to overcook the butternut… so continue simmering covered, until potatoes are fork-tender, adding a splash more water to loosen up the flavorful sauce.

-- Give a final stir, taste for salt, adjusting to taste, turn over onto a serving dish, scraping out all the goodies out of the pan, piling it over the squash and potatoes.
+- Give a final stir, taste for salt, adjusting to taste, turn over onto a serving dish, scraping out all the goodies out of the bottom of the pan, piling it over the squash and potatoes.
 Remove the bay leaves if you like, or use them as a garnish.

 - Serve with Fluffy Basmati Rice.

 You want a total of 2 pounds squash and potatoes combined.

 Cut potatoes smaller than squash, because they take a little longer to cook.
-Use peeled russets, or a non-waxy potato like yukon ( a “drier” potato) for the best texture.
+Use peeled russets, or a non-waxy potato-like yukon ( a “drier” potato) for the best texture.
 With thin-skinned potatoes, you won’t need to peel.
 Waxy potatoes like red, or small whites, don’t allow the flavor to soak in quite as much and take a bit longer to cook.